matter-labs/zksync-era/docs/advanced/bytecode_compression.md

 ### Verification & Publication

-The function `publishCompressBytecode` takes in both the original `_bytecode` and the `_rawCompressedData` , the latter of which comes from the output of the server’s compression algorithm.
-Looping over the encoded data, derived from `_rawCompressedData` , the corresponding chunks are pulled from the dictionary and compared to the original byte code, reverting if there is a mismatch.
+The function `publishCompressBytecode` takes in both the original `_bytecode` and the `_rawCompressedData` , the latter of which comes from the server’s compression algorithm output.
+Looping over the encoded data, derived from
+`_rawCompressedData` , the corresponding chunks are retrieved from the dictionary and compared to the original byte code, reverting if there is a mismatch.
 After the encoded data has been verified, it is published to L1 and marked accordingly within the `KnownCodesStorage` contract.